yalasoo/tp/docs/DeveloperGuide.md

 3. **Testing with invalid birthday formats:**
     - Change a contact's birthday to an invalid format (e.g., `"32-13-2020"`, `"birthday": "not-a-date"`)
-    - **Expected behavior:** LittleLogBook should either use a default date or show an error during startup
+    - **Expected behavior:** LittleLogBook should detect the corruption and start with an empty address book.

 ----------------------------------------------------------------------------------------------------------------------------------